 Clicked: The percentage of recipients who clicked a link in at least one email

-Unsubscribed: The number of recipients who unsubscribed during the date range
+Unsubscribed: The percentage of recipients who unsubscribed

 Charts